junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Since March the fifth," Dean says for him.
 "Since the day the phoenix died and Cas was supposed to meet us.
 Yeah I remember.
 Kinda hard to forget, don't you think?"

-The glass bottle of phoenix ash is still tucked under his jacket, just in case if he has to be pulled away in a hurry, he'd make sure the reason why they're here in the first place wouldn't get lost.
+The glass bottle of phoenix ash is still tucked under his jacket, just in case he has to be pulled away in a hurry, he'd make sure the reason why they're here in the first place wouldn't get lost.

 Sam swallows, giving Dean a quick glance, a little sheepishly.
 "So is it time we finally start talking?"